bogado/GitGerritTools/Readme.md

 SUBM 1: Author
 Verified 1: Author
 ```

+This command and all the commands that depend on it require (`jq`)[https://stedolan.github.io/jq/] to be installed on the current path.

 #### git gerrit-tags

 Add notes to all the commits in the range, passed in by using `git rev-list` arguments, with the approvals, as returned by gerrit-appovals, to the commits.
 This allows you to see all the approvals from commits while off line or without a round trip to the service.